Circle Of Control Worksheet

 Who created the Circle Of Control Worksheet?

-The person behind the circle of control is Steven Covey as seen in his book The Seven Habits of Highly Effective People.
+The person behind the circle of control is Steven Covey (1989), who introduced it in his book The Seven Habits of Highly Effective People.

 What does the Circle Of Control Worksheet do?

-It aids practitioners and patients identify the cause of a patient’s overwhelming feelings and guides them on how to process and manage them.
+It aids practitioners and patients in identifying the cause of a patient’s overwhelming feelings and guides them on how to process and manage them.

 How to administer the Circle Of Control Worksheet?

-It’s as simple as either filling it out alongside the patient or giving them a copy for them to answer on their own.
+It’s as simple as either filling it out alongside the patient or giving them a copy to answer independently.
 For a more comprehensive step-by-step, please refer to the “How does this Circle of Control Worksheet Work” section.

 Join 10,000+ teams using Carepatron to be more productive